HEGSRR/Workshop-UCSB-2023/docs/about.md

 The majority of the reproduction study has been implemented, written, and presented by students.
 The infrastructure (template and handbook), exemplar case, and course curriculum are all being made available to the public with open access licensing so that tutorial participants can review and reuse the materials in their own scholarship.

-We will conclude the tutorial with *breakout groups* to discuss:
+We will conclude the tutorial with open discuss.
+Some likely topics include:

 1. sharing questions or concerns about our approach to reproducibility and replicability (R&R),
 2. developing action plans for adoption in current research and teaching programs, and